Commit-Gated Activation · Append-Only Evidence · Independent Verification

 • Verification gates run under snapshot-bound context

-• Commit event recorded in append-only storage
+• Commit event is recorded in append-only storage